salcedoe/MtMdocs/docs/matlabBasics/Tables.md

     Try it now:

     1. Type `T.` in the command window
-    2. Hit the tab key to reveal the yellow pop-up menu
+    2. Hit the tab key to reveal the pop-up menu
     3. Use arrows to select the desired field
-    4. Hit Enter to select
+    4. Hit Enter or TAB to select

     ![dot notation illustration][img_dot_not]